-It seems pretty clear from my research that there are good number of folks who want to be able to give a funny speech or presentation without having to become a comedian.
+It seems pretty clear from my research that there are good number of folks who want to be able to give a funny speech or presentation without having to become a comic.

 I suspect that this is due to the widespread assumption is that there are some sort of stand-up comedy or other types of “special” techniques that need to be learned or acquired before public speaking can generate laughs when it is delivered.